 Architect for flexibility

 If you are still investigating business models and seeking PMF, design a product architecture to enable flexibility in the user experience that allows for strategic selling and investigation of potential partnerships.
-I often see founders architecting primarily for scale (e.g. number of end-users), though being flexible and enabling business partnerships with your product’s technology can help you find a good market fit.
+I often see founders architecting primarily for scale (e.g. the number of end-users), though being flexible and enabling business partnerships with your product’s technology can help you find a good market fit.

 From a UI perspective for your product offering, you will want to consider going with full branding, minimal branding, or a strategy somewhere on the continuum between these two.
 It will be important to remain flexible about this, depending on how your business model evolves.